-At December 31, 2014, the Company had outstanding approximately \$362.1 million of repurchase agreements with a weighted average borrowing rate of 0.38%, after giving effect to the Company's interest rate swaps, and weight average remaining maturities of 63 days.
-RMBS and cash have been pledged as collateral under these repurchase agreements (see Note 4).
+The Company had outstanding approximately \$385.6 million and \$362.1 million of repurchase agreements as of December 31, 2015 and December 31, 2014, respectively.
+The Company's obligations under these agreements had weighted average remaining maturities of 47 days and 63 days as of December 31, 2015 and December 31, 2014, respectively.
+RMBS and cash have been pledged as collateral under these repurchase agreements (see Notes 4 and 8).